 What is the best electric knife for cleaning fish?

 Cuisinart products are always in the mix when it come to kitchen appliances, and their CEK-40 Electric Knife is no exception.
 This stainless steel knife looks as good as it performs.
 It also comes with an attractive wooden storage block and a motor that’s powerful enough for any food-related task.
 (Please resist temptation and don’t try to trim your hedges with it, though!)

 The Rapala Lithium Ion Cordless Electric Fillet Knife is another model that deserves an honorable mention.
 This electric knife uses lithium-ion batteries, which are significantly lighter than their NiCad cousins.
 The reduced weight allows for ease-of-use when performing tricker tasks, like cleaning a fish.

 The Mister Twister 120V Electric Knife may well be my favorite!
 It’s strong, powerful, will do nearly anything you ask of it, and looks awesome to boot!
 These electric knives have a reputation of lasting up to twenty years.
 So, you’ll hopefully still be cleaning fish long after your son has left the house and is teaching his son how to do the same thing.

 Maintaining your knives.

 Your electric knives will probably need sharpening at some point.
 To do this, unplug the device and remove the blades.
 You will then be able to run the blades through a sharpener.
-For additional information about fillet knife sharpeners, see this post.

 Always use the right knife for the job.
 These are the best knives for shucking oysters.